 Go suited and booted

 Boots and suits aren’t obvious bedfellows.
-When you think about suits for men, you probably then think of Oxford shoes, brogues or something along those lines.
+When you think about suits for men, you probably think of Oxford shoes, brogues or something along those lines.
 You don’t think of wellington boots.

 Don’t worry, we aren’t going to suggest you pop out to the local garden centre for footwear before you go to the office.
 But trying Chelsea boots with your suit can have interesting results, and offers a nice change to the norm.
-If you have enough break, or length, on your trousers, then you won’t even see the gusset of the Chelsea boot.
+If you have enough break, or length, on your trousers, then you won’t even see the gusset of the boot.
 Be careful not to wear your trousers with too much break, or you risk looking like you’ve shrunk in the wash.

-Of course, there are few risks to wearing sturdier boots.
-It will be difficult to combine some bulkier styles with the delicate stylings of a work outfit.
-Another option therefore is to keep a pair of suitable work shoes at work, and wear your boots for the journey.
+Be warned, it’s be difficult to combine some bulkier styles with the delicate stylings of a work outfit.
+Another option is to keep a pair of suitable shoes at work, and wear boots for the journey.